renoua/swiftcontrol/README.md

 The app connects to your Zwift device automatically.

 - When using Android a "click" on a certain part of the screen is simulated to trigger the action.
-- When using macOS or Windows a keyboard click is used to trigger the action.
-Typically + and - keys are used to shift gears, while MyWhoosh uses K and I keys.
+- When using macOS or Windows a keyboard or mouse click is used to trigger the action.
+  - there are predefined Keymaps for MyWhoosh and indieVelo / Training Peaks
+  - you can also create your own Keymaps for any other app
+  - you can also use the mouse to click on a certain part of the screen, or use keyboard shortcuts

 ## Donate
 Please consider donating to support the development of this app.